ceciliajs/visual-inspection-react-app/README.md

 ### UploadSuccess.js

-- This component creates a display message when your file was uploaded correctly to the Maximo Visual Inspection training server.
+- This component creates a display message when your file was uploaded successfully to the Maximo Visual Inspection training server.

 ### style.css